 Every October, the Disability Employment Awareness Month (DEAM) campaign promotes inclusion within the job market for people with disabilities.

 In partnership with Gateway Association, learn to connect, explore and work online.
 Gateway offers the Gateway To Digital Inclusion (GTDI) mobile app and Digital Literacy (GTDI) Program for those experiencing barriers to employment and is looking to grow social connections and learn digital skills.
 Download the free mobile app today.
 If you have questions about the Digital Literacy Program, please email [email protected] or visit their website.

 This year Capital Region Mayors pledged their commitment to Diversity and Inclusion in their communities and workplaces.
 The pledge video is sponsored by Pan Disability Connection and Baat Cheet Films.

-As a dedicated group, comprised of a network of employers, service providers and self-advocates, we are working towards a common goal; bringing new opportunity to all people with disabilities.
-Through events and activities, we promote inclusion and work with employers to find solutions to any issues that prevent disabled workers finding positions they both love and excel in.
+As a dedicated group, comprised of a network of employers, service providers and self-advocates, we are working towards a common goal; bringing new opportunities to all people with disabilities.
+Through events and activities, we promote inclusion and work with employers to find solutions to any issues that prevent disabled workers from finding positions they both love and excel in.
 Although our year-round work is crucial, each October we embrace Disability Employment Awareness Month, or DEAM.

 Here, with the help of our valued partners and supporters, we take on challenges directly and find ways to provide practical support for employers who employ disabled people.
 These activities include our cash mob program, where we come together as a group to make purchases from businesses we wish to support and our kick-off events we call upon our Alberta Government to take action and show support for DEAM.